a centre for community-driven response to health challenges

-NPON is positioned as a professional body for patient organisations and the NPON community in Australia identified the need to demonstrate the contribution of patient organisations in local health systems.
+NPON is positioned as a professional body for patient organisations and an accreditation body for patient organisation activities.

 Some of the next activities we will be working on in each network are: